Levada Center: Foreign agent law and prosecution

 In 2013 the Levada Center reported it received from 1.5% to 3% of its total budget from abroad.
 It was issued with a public warning that it would be eligible for listing as a 'foreign agent' under the recently passed Russian foreign agent law.
 Levada said it suspended foreign funding in 2013.
 After the Levada Center on 1 September 2016 published the results of a poll that had found a significant decline in support for the ruling United Russia party, the Russian Justice declared that the pollster was "performing the functions of a foreign agent".
 This barred it from work on the upcoming election.
 Levada's director stated that the designation may mean that Levada would be unable to continue its work as a pollster.
-"This manifests the increase in internal repressions carried out by the country's leadership," the center's director, Lev Gudkov, had told TV Dozhd, the New York Times reported, "If they won't cancel this decision, it will mean that the Levada Center will have to stop working, because you cannot conduct polls with such a stigma put on you."
+"This manifests the increase in internal repressions carried out by the country's leadership," the center's director, Lev Gudkov, had told TV Rain, the New York Times reported, "If they won't cancel this decision, it will mean that the Levada Center will have to stop working, because you cannot conduct polls with such a stigma put on you."

-A pro-Kremlin group, Anti-Maidan, had been seeking the Levada Center's blacklisting, the Moscow Times had reported on 11 July 2016, adding that in a statement at its website, Anti-Maidan had claimed that "commissioned by the U.S. military, this Russian investigative service [Levada] gathered information in Moscow and Russia's regions. ...
-Wisconsin University acted as an intermediary between the Pentagon and the Levada-Center".
+A pro-Kremlin group, Anti-Maidan, sought the Levada Center's blacklisting, reported the Moscow Times in July 2016, adding on its website that Anti-Maidan had claimed that "commissioned by the U.S. military, this Russian investigative service [Levada] gathered information in Moscow and Russia's regions [and] Wisconsin University acted as an intermediary between the Pentagon and the Levada Center".

 Structure

 The nongovernmental organization Levada Analytical Center was initially formed in 1987–1988 as the "All-Union Public Opinion Research Center" (VTsIOM).
-Due to some internal changes it was reestablished in 2003 as an independent nongovernmental organization.
+Due to some internal changes it was re-established in 2003 as an independent nongovernmental organization.

 The center carries out public opinion and research polls in fields such as sociology, economics, psychology and marketing.
 With approximately 50 people in the Moscow office, 80 fieldwork supervisors in regional branches and about 3000 trained interviewers, it is one of the largest full-service research agencies in Russia today.

 The key personnel are the founders of the company who started their research programs at VTsIOM and continue in the Levada Center.
 From 2003 until 2006 the director was Yuri Levada, in December 2006 he was succeeded by Lev Dmitrievitsch Gudkov.

 The basic research departments and their directors are: